edterbak/NodeRed_Heishamon_control/README.md

 - Enhancement: WAR function.
 Added extra temperature line in the WAR graph.
 T_SP, T_outside and now new T_outside_custom.
 - Enhancement: Settings.
 Moved min/max water temperatures to the setup page (instead of the scheduler page.

+[2022-10-26] (v20.83 test version) Things done are:
+- BUG: Fixed custom outside temperature logic.
+Now it does not keep switching anymore.

 ********

 ## TODO list